Britain says put pressure on China in Heywood case

 LONDON (Reuters) - Britain repeatedly pressed for an investigation into the death of a British businessman, whose murder sparked political upheaval in China, before Beijing agreed to look into the case, the foreign minister said on Tuesday.

-A British diplomat first asked Chinese officials to investigate the death of Neil Heywood on February 15 but it was not until April 10, after Britain had lodged four requests, that the Chinese authorities told London that an investigation was under way, Foreign Secretary William Hague said.
+A British diplomat first asked Chinese officials to investigate the death of Neil Heywood on February 15 but it was not until April 10 that the Chinese authorities informed Britain that an investigation was under way, Foreign Secretary William Hague said.

-Hague released a detailed account of the British government’s involvement in the Heywood case to counter accusations from politicians, from several parties, that the government had been slow to urge China to investigate Heywood’s suspicious death.

-“We have asked for, we have demanded, an investigation.
-The Chinese authorities have agreed to conduct such an investigation,” Hague told parliament.
-“We are pursuing this extremely carefully but vigorously.”

 Prime Minister David Cameron raised the Heywood case on Tuesday with visiting senior Chinese official Li Changchun, who assured him that the case was “being examined by the judiciary in full accordance with the rule of law”, a spokeswoman for Cameron said.

-Cameron told Li, China’s propaganda chief and a member of China’s most powerful leadership body, the nine-member Politburo Standing Committee, that Britain was ready to offer “any necessary assistance” with the investigation.
+Cameron told Li, China’s propaganda chief and a member of China’s most powerful leadership body, the nine-member Politburo Standing Committee, that Britain was ready to offer “any necessary assistance” with the probe.

 Li thanked him for his offer, the spokeswoman said, but there was no word of him taking it up.